A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

-The AI/ML workflow standardized by ORAN WG2 (Working Group 2) \cite{oranalliance2021wg2AIML} shines a light on the importance of Trusting AI for the evolution of RAN.
-From the ORAN architecture in figure \ref{fig:ORANXAI}, it is clear that AI/ML are primarily deployed in the \gls{RIC} as xApps/rApps or as dApps \cite{d2022dapps} directly in the CUs/DUs. x/rApps will eventually bring the vision of self-organizing networks to fruition.
-These networks can autonomously detect ongoing changes in the state of the channel, the network, and the traffic.
-They will respond to ensure compliance with Service Level Agreements and minimum Quality of Service (QoS) requirements.
 Among others, functions include handover and mobility management, spectrum coexistence, network slicing, and resource allocation.
-Surgically manipulating the AI/ML models deployed in the RIC by adversaries could disrupt the node bases resulting in network failures.
+Surgically manipulating the AI/ML models deployed in the RIC by adversaries could disrupt the node bases, resulting in network failures.
 It is more of a question of \textit{when} it will happen, and that would be where XAI comes into play.
 With XAI methods such as LIME, SHAP, and counterfactual explanations, the stakeholders can identify the problems with black-box AI/ML solutions using different \gls{KPM} in higher granularity.
-For example, channel quality information, modulation and coding schemes, throughput, latency, data demand, and jitter are a few of the KPMs \cite{polese2022understanding} whose behaviors as features can be uncovered through model gradients, training samples, or attribution methods in opaque models through XAI.
-Not just the feature contributions but also the bounds for a KPM to flip decisions.
-This output generates alerts for security operators when the values suspiciously shift toward the boundaries due to poisoning or adversarial attempts.
-Some attacks, such as jamming, spoofing, and DoS attacks \cite{oranalliance2021wg11secspec}, were identified through ML-based IDSs.
-However, these IDSs are also susceptible to adversarial attacks such as backdoors.
+For example, channel quality information, modulation and coding schemes, throughput, latency, data demand, and jitter are a few of the KPMs \cite{polese2022understanding} whose behaviours as features can be uncovered through model gradients, training samples, or attribution methods in opaque models through XAI.
+Not just the feature contributions but also the bounds for a \gls{KPM} to flip decisions.
+This output alerts security operators when the values suspiciously shift toward the boundaries due to poisoning or adversarial attempts.
+Some attacks, such as jamming, spoofing, and DoS attacks \cite{oranalliance2021wg11secspec}, were identified through AI and ML-based IDSs.
+However, in the wireless AI-drivenAI-driven environment, these IDSs are also susceptible to adversarial attacks such as backdoors.
 An adversarial input to exploit the poisoned backdoor of an ML model can be traced back to the original training samples through sample importance-based XAI methods.
-This type of root cause analysis provides the solution to the problem \textit{What would happen when the system fails?}.
-To summarise, XAI provides essential knowledge on security parameters such as the detectability of attacks through transparency and accountability, availability and integrity for various instances.
-For example, XAI will be integral in monitoring the availability of infrastructure during malicious deployment of black-box x/rApp.
-Any intentional conflict between control sequences in x/rApps and unauthorized access to disaggregated RAN components are solvable with more explainable systems.